Bank, CPA, Stripe See Different Stories — Why?

 The three common narrative gaps

-Structure gap — Different parties have different understandings of the entity structure.
-The bank believes the entity operates domestically.
-The processor knows about international transactions.
-The CPA is aware of the cross-border income.
-No single party has the complete picture, and the fragments don't assemble cleanly.
-This is the condition the entity-income map mismatch analysis examines in detail.
+Structure gap.
+The bank thinks you operate domestically.
+Stripe knows about your international transactions.
+Your CPA is aware of the cross-border income.
+No single party has the complete picture, and the fragments don't fit together.
+The entity-income map mismatch examines this in detail.

-Location gap — The entity is registered in one jurisdiction, banking in another, and the founder lives in a third.
+Location gap.
+Entity registered in Wyoming, banking in Singapore, founder living in Portugal.
 Different parties know different parts of this arrangement.
-When the parts are assembled, the question of where the business "really" operates becomes harder to answer.
-The tax residency determination guide maps the criteria that authorities use to resolve this question — and they are not always the criteria founders expect.
+When someone assembles them, the question of where the business "really" operates gets hard to answer.
+The tax residency guide covers the criteria authorities use to resolve this, and they are not always the criteria founders expect.

 Why gaps resist quick fixes

-The intuitive response to discovering narrative inconsistency is to align the descriptions.
+The obvious response is to align the descriptions.
 Update the bank profile.
 Correct the processor category.
 Clarify the tax filing.

-In practice, corrections raise their own questions.
+But corrections raise their own questions.
 Why was the information different before?
 How long was the inconsistency in place?
 What activity occurred under the previous description?
-Each correction requires addressing the history, not only the current state.
-The pattern of how routine shortcuts become permanent evidence maps this dynamic — operational habits that begin as exceptions normalize into the de facto structure.
+Each correction requires addressing the history, not just the current state.
+Routine shortcuts become permanent evidence through exactly this dynamic: operational habits that start as exceptions become the de facto structure.

 Get structural patterns other founders miss